-Following the pattern of the state [link to state FCA page] and federal [link to FCA] false claims acts, these insurance fraud prevention acts provide for treble damages and a share in the overall recovery for the party that brought the suit, as well as substantial penalties and attorney’s fees.
+Following the pattern of the state and federal false claims acts, these insurance fraud prevention acts provide for treble damages and a share in the overall recovery for the party that brought the suit, as well as substantial penalties and attorney’s fees.

 The California Insurance Fraud Prevention Act (California Insurance Code sections 1871-1871.9) has a broad reach.
 Examples violations include:

 - Inflating the amount of a claimed loss

 - Billing an insurance company for services that were not performed

 - Paying kickbacks to doctors to get them to prescribe certain drugs

 - Engaging “cappers” to recruit patients or clients

 - Presenting multiple claims for the same loss

 - Staging auto collisions and submitting claims for damage

 Those who violate the California Insurance Fraud Prevention Act are subject to penalties between $5,000 and $10,000 as well as three times the amount of each claim for compensation.